 NeuroStar® TMS for Depression has been shown to produce changes in neuronal activity in regions of the brain implicated in mood regulation, such as the prefrontal cortex.
 As each magnetic pulse passes through the skull and into the brain, this induces brief activity of brain cells underlying the treatment coil.

-Because it is not a depression drug, TMS Therapy is free from the side effects that patients often experience when they take antidepressant medication.
+Because it is not a depression drug, TMS is free from the side effects that patients often experience when they take antidepressant medication.
 It’s an exciting new treatment with increasing empirical evidence supporting its success with depression.
-Neurostar® TMS Therapy is an FDA-approved device and TMS therapy has been proven safe and effective in over 20 years of research on the treatment of depression.
+Neurostar® TMS is an FDA-approved device and TMS has been proven safe and effective in over 20 years of research on the treatment of depression.

 TMS is well-tolerated and associated with few side effects.
 Only a small percentage of patients discontinue treatment because of side effects.
 The most common side effect, which is reported in about half of patients treated with TMS, is headaches.
 These are mild and generally diminish over the course of the treatment.
 Over-the-counter pain medication can be used to treat these headaches.